JGCRI/gcam-doc/land.md

 See `calc` in [asimple_carbon_calc.cpp](https://github.com/JGCRI/gcam-core/blob/master/cvs/objects/ccarbon_model/source/asimple_carbon_calc.cpp).

-## Insights and intuition
-TODO: Include references to key papers, describing the effect of changing various assumptions/inputs on land allocation

 ## Policy options
 This section summarizes some of the land-based policy options available in GCAM.
 More information on the trade-offs of these options is available in Calvin et al. (2014).